Science-Reproducibility/shell/.github/steps/2-shellcommands.md

 > [!TIP]
-> If you don't remember how to open Codespace, create a new file and add to the repository, you can review instruction from the previous week [here](./week1/Readme.md)
+> If you don't remember how to open Codespace, create a new file and add to the repository, you can review the instruction from the previous week [here](../week1/README.md).
+>
+>  Remember to change the branch to `week2`.

 ## 5. :keyboard: :white_check_mark: Exercise 1: Merging content of the files

 In the new branch that was created for this week `week2` you will find a new directory `week2` that will be used as a working directory for this week.
 You should specifically use `week2/ex1` for the first exercise.
 The directory already have 3 files.

-Your first exercise will be to open Codespace and merge content of the files in the alphabetic order to a new file `week2/ex1/output.txt`.
+Your first exercise will be to open Codespace and merge the content of the files in the alphabetic order to a new file `week2/ex1/output.txt`.

 ## 6. :keyboard: :white_check_mark: Exercise 2: Using Pipes to work with file content